Australian Age of Dinosaurs: Australian Age of Dinosaurs Journals

 Since 2003, Australian Age of Dinosaurs has published an annual journal on Australian natural history.
 The journal is compiled and edited by David Elliott and Judy Elliott and incorporates the scientific research and life's work of Australia's leading palaeontologists.
-The journal gives an up-to-date account of the Australian Age of Dinosaurs Museum's annual progress along with an overview of scientific discussions, scientific research processes and an annual profile of palaeontologists who have devoted a large part of their lives to better understanding our knowledge of the Australian continent.
-The Journal is distributed each year to subscribing members who receive a variety of discounts/ special offers and a quarterly newsletter.
-The museum also offers Million Year Membership which includes life membership along with invitations to special events, lifelong free entry to the museum and the option of becoming a member of AAOD Ltd. In its fourteenth year the AAOD journal continues to be an unmatched repository of Australian dinosaur information and palaeo news in Australia.
+The journal gives an up-to-date account of the Australian Age of Dinosaurs Museum's annual progress, along with an overview of scientific discussions, scientific research processes and an annual profile of palaeontologists who have devoted a large part of their lives to better understanding our knowledge of the Australian continent.
+The journal is distributed each year to subscribing members who receive a variety of discounts and special offers, and a quarterly newsletter.
+The museum also offers Million Year Membership, which includes life membership along with invitations to special events, lifelong free entry to the museum and the option of becoming a member of AAOD Ltd. In its fourteenth year the AAOD journal continues to be an unmatched repository of Australian dinosaur information and palaeo news in Australia.

 Public involvement

 Prep-A-Dino Experience

 The Australian Age of Dinosaurs has an active preparation program for public involvement through its Prep-A-Dino program.
 The process of preparing a dinosaur bone is a time-consuming job which involves carefully chipping away layers of stone to reveal the embedded dinosaur bone inside.
 The museum offers a fully inducted training session and tour of the museum before participants embark on prepping a dinosaur bone.
 The museum offers onsite accommodation at Maloney Lodge as part of its Prep-A-Dino package.
 The lodge consists of five furnished rooms, a communal kitchen and a fully equipped bathroom/ laundry.
 Maloney Lodge was completed in 2010 and offers laboratory participants the chance to work and live at a real dinosaur museum.
-Prep-A-Dino participants can qualify as an Honorary Technician after completing 10 days of preparation and training with the Australian Age of Dinosaurs.
-Although the initial 10-day training period attracts a daily charge, once participants become qualified Honorary Technicians their only further cost is an annual one day refresher course.
+Prep-A-Dino participants can qualify as an honorary technician after completing 10 days of preparation and training with the Australian Age of Dinosaurs.
+Although the initial 10-day training period attracts a daily charge, once participants become qualified honorary technicians, their only further cost is an annual one day refresher course.

 Dig-A-Dinosaur Experience

 Since 2004, the museum has hosted dinosaur digs that can be attended by members of the public.
 Digs are usually held in late May and early June and attract a participation charge which helps cover the cost of holding the dig and preparation of fossils recovered.
-The digs take place in the Mitchell grass downs country of the Winton district, and have produced numerous dinosaur fossils – many of which have become holotype specimens.
-On the Elliott's property alone there have been 15 confirmed sites identified across the 18,000 hectare Station.
+The digs take place in the Mitchell grass downs country of the Winton district, and have produced numerous dinosaur fossils, many of which have become holotype specimens.
+On the Elliotts' property alone, there have been 15 confirmed sites identified across the 18,000-hectare Station.

 Researchers

 The AAOD collection has attracted considerable interest from palaeontologists, both in Australia and abroad.
-Palaeontologists closely involved with the Museum collection include, in alphabetical order:
+Palaeontologists closely involved with the museum collection include, in alphabetical order: